wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ## Builders
-Launch agents can build images from W&B artifacts and Git repository sourced jobs, allowing ML engineers to rapidly iterate over code without needing to rebuild Docker images themselves.
+Launch agents can build images from W&B artifacts and Git repository sourced jobs.
+This means that ML engineers can rapidly iterate over code without needing to rebuild Docker images themselves.
 To allow this builder behavior, the launch agent config file (`launch-config.yaml`) must have a builder option specified.
 W&B Launch supports two builders, Kaniko and Docker, along with a `noop` option that will tell the agent to only use prebuilt images.

 * Kaniko: Use Kaniko when the agent polls launch queues in a Kubernetes cluster
 * Docker: Use Docker for all other cases in which you want to build images automatically.
 * Noop: Use when you *only* want to use prebuilt images.
-(Both other builders can use prebuilt images or build new ones.)
+(Both Kaniko and Docker builders can use prebuilt images or build new ones.)

 ### Docker
 We recommend that you use the Docker builder if you want the agent to build images on a local machine (that has Docker installed).
 Specify the Docker builder in the launch agent config with the builder key.